Water is the greatest enemy of the worm farm as flooding will cause them to drown.

 Rest it either on two bricks, or on a strong builders’ 5 litre bucket to collect the wee.
 The lid must be kept loose as they must breathe; they need oxygen.
 Periodically gently loosen the material with a garden fork, but do not turn it over, to let air down to the bottom.

-Water is the greatest enemy of the worm farm and and excessive liquid must be kept out with an effective sheet of proofing of some material or other, preferably biodegradable; plastic that has already been used once and is being discarded may be suitable.
+Water is the greatest enemy of the worm farm and any excess liquid must be kept out with an effective sheet of proofing of some material or other, preferably biodegradable; plastic that has already been used once and is being discarded may be suitable.

 Then, after about a month tip the whole bucket into your compost heap, retaining a few handfuls of worms so you can start again.
 Cover the mass with a layer of grass cuttings, or leaves to keep the sun off.
 The wrigglies will spread through the pile speeding up the process and enriching all of your compost with their droppings; that’s where the real value is.
 Watch out for the hadedas; they will soon sniff out a good meal.